 A.S.
 (Associated of Science) in Computer Science – Software, Iran Industries Research Higher Education University, Iran.

-Dr. Siamak Aram is Assistant Professor of Computer Science and Data Analytics at Harrisburg University of Science and Technology.
+Dr. Siamak Aram is an Assistant Professor of Computer Science and Data Analytics at Harrisburg University of Science and Technology.
 Dr. Aram received his B.S. degree in Software Engineering.
 In December 2007, he was awarded the first prize in the student passive robotic contest organized by Sharif University.
-Later on, he graduated from Sharif University of Technology with an M.S. degree in Information Technology Engineering – Data Security & Networking in 2010.
-Also, during these years, Siamak Aram was a computer developer in different languages and with different platforms, from desktop to mobile applications.
+Later on, he graduated from Sharif University of Technology with a M.S. degree in Information Technology Engineering – Data Security & Networking in 2010.
+Also, during these years, Siamak was a computer developer in different languages and with different platforms, from desktop to mobile applications.

 Teaching and Research Interests: